MRP ₹103

 Lagrima Eye Drop contains carboxymethylcellulose, which increases tear viscosity in the eye.
 It provides moisture to the eye and relieves irritation caused by dryness.
 It also makes a protective film in the eye to prevent dryness.

-Lagrima Eye Drop may cause side effects such as burning/stinging sensation, redness, irritation, and eye pain.
-If any of these side effects persist or worsen, consult your doctor.
+Lagrima Eye Drop may cause side effects like burning/stinging sensation, redness, irritation and eye pain.
+If any of the side effects persist or worsen, consult your doctor.

-Avoid using Lagrima Eye Drop if you are allergic to any of its components.
-Do not touch the container's tip to avoid contamination, and replace the cap tightly after each use.
+Do not use Lagrima Eye Drop if you are allergic to any of its components.
+Do not touch the bottle's tip to avoid contamination, and replace the cap tightly after each use.

 Uses of Lagrima Eye Drop

-Lagrima Eye Drop is used in the treatment of Dry eye.
+Lagrima Eye Drop is used to treat dry eyes.
 The detailed uses of Lagrima Eye Drop are as follows:

 Have a query?